industrial-edge/upload-app-to-industrial-edge-management/README.md

-# App uploading to IEM
+# App uploading to the Industrial Edge Management

 How to upload an application to the Industrial Edge Management